 Enter the Econometric Fixed Effects Design

-The Fixed Effects Design represents a familiar starting point for many ecologists who are used to using categorical variables in ANOVA and ANCOVA.
+The Fixed Effects Design represents a familiar starting point for many ecologists who are used to using categorical variables in ANOVA and ANCOVA (REF primer book?).
 Here we use Fixed Effect in two senses of the phrase.
-The first is the use of the term “fixed effect” is drawn from the econometrics literature, where it refers to the effect of a attributes of a system that vary by cluster (i.e., a within cluster intercept).
+The first is the use of the term “fixed effect” is drawn from the econometrics literature, where it refers to attributes of a system (e.g., site, plot, or year) that vary by cluster (i.e., a within cluster intercept).
 In Ecology, we typically think of this as a categorical predictor representing site, block, or other descriptor of how our data is clustered.
 In our snail example, this attribute would be the site-level time-invariant effect of recruitment.
 We also use “fixed effect” as is typically done in ecology, where the term often refers to the coefficient estimates for variables that are not part of the error term – such as a random effect.
 We acknowledge that there are many uses and definitions of “fixed effect”, leading to a wealth of confusion with different uses of the term across fields (see discussion in Gelman and Hill 2006).
 We hope to not add to the confusion here.

 In the econometric sense, treating omitted variables as cluster-invariant variables means that, if we wish to remove them as sources of confounding variation, we can use a bit of algebra known as the within transformation or fixed effects transformation.
 Given that the recruitment effect in our example is time invariant, we can transform the data before using it in a statistical model to eliminate the effects of a confounder.
-Consider the following mathematical description of the system.
+Consider the following equation

-yij=β0+β1xij+γzi+ϵij
+yij=β0+β1xij+ϵij+ zi

 (4)

-y_{ij}= \beta_0 + \beta_1 x_{ij} + \gamma z_i + \epsilon_{ij}

-We can average this equation over all time points at each site which yields

-yi=β0+β1xi+γzi+ϵi

-(5)

-\bar{y}_{i} = \beta_0 + \beta_1 \bar{x}_{i} + \gamma z_{i} + \bar{\epsilon}_{i}

-If we subtract this average value at each site across all years, as shown above, we cancel out the site-level omitted variables.
+where xij is our casual variable of interest, and we have error term ϵij composed of idosyncratic (random error) and unobserved confounding variables, zi , representing confounding differences across sites i .
+Left in the error term, zi Will lead to omitted variable bias.
+Instead, if we subtract this average value at each site across all years, we cancel out the site-level omitted variables.

 Yij-yi=β1xij-xi+ϵij-ϵi